AnthonyRuffino/web-game/requirements/step-1-the-basics.md

 - No game logic should be in `index.html`—all logic in JS modules. ✅
 - Use clear comments and TODOs for unimplemented sections. ✅
 - Ensure all files are referenced correctly in `index.html`. ✅
-- **The codebase should support both fixed-north and player-perspective camera modes, switchable via a variable for easy testing and debugging.** ✅
+- **The codebase supports both fixed-north and player-perspective camera modes, switchable via a variable for easy testing and debugging.** ✅
 - **The world uses a coordinate grid system with tiles as the smallest world unit, but sub-tile rendering is supported (e.g., multiple small objects per tile).** ✅
-- **Procedural generation logic should, for each world seed, place a red 'X' at the player's starting coordinates.** ✅
+- **Procedural generation logic, for each world seed, places a red 'X' at the player's starting coordinates.** ✅
-- **The rendering system should support geometric shapes, sprites, and text at any position.** ✅
+- **The rendering system supports geometric shapes, sprites, and text at any position.** ✅
-- **The game must support zooming in and out with the mouse scroll wheel, with upper and lower zoom limits.** ✅
+- **The game supports zooming in and out with the mouse scroll wheel, with upper and lower zoom limits.** ✅
-- **The default browser right-click context menu must be disabled on the game canvas.** ✅
+- **The default browser right-click context menu is disabled on the game canvas.** ✅
-- **Input should be robust to browser focus changes (e.g., releasing keys when focus is lost to prevent stuck movement/rotation).** ✅
+- **Input is robust to browser focus changes (e.g., releasing keys when focus is lost to prevent stuck movement/rotation).** ✅

 ---